 Can you get an EBT card with SNAP benefits?
 It's worth finding out.

-You don't want to miss out on support that's available that can help you eat better and save you money.
+You don't want to miss out on support that's available that can help you eat better and age in good health.
+Remember, the average SNAP benefit for a one-person senior household is $188 per month, or $2,256 per year.1

-You can find out more about SNAP benefits, including information on how to apply right here on this website.
+You can find out more about SNAP benefits, including how to apply, right here on this website.
 Click here and simply start by entering your ZIP code.

 If you qualify for SNAP benefits, we'll give you all the information you need to apply.
 We can even connect you with someone who can help you navigate the application process.
 Get started today!